ccamel/awesome-ccamel/README.md

 ## CSS

 - [2-alchemists/krossboard-docs](https://github.com/2-alchemists/krossboard-docs) - 📚 Documentation site for Krossboard - Krossboard provides a centralized resource usage analytics for multiple Kubernetes clusters; it works with multi cloud and across several distributions.
+- [AbdelStark/awesome-typesafe](https://github.com/AbdelStark/awesome-typesafe) - A curated list of official resources and community projects for TypeSafe, System One models, and Jev.
 - [GBKS/crypto-ux-handbook](https://github.com/GBKS/crypto-ux-handbook) - This repository is the place to collaborate on the content of The Crypto UX Handbook.
 - [IBM/plex](https://github.com/IBM/plex) - The package of IBM’s typeface, IBM Plex.
 - [TIBCOSoftware/flogo](https://github.com/TIBCOSoftware/flogo) - Project Flogo is an open source ecosystem of opinionated  event-driven capabilities to simplify building efficient & modern serverless functions, microservices & edge apps.